aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/convert/document-to-tiff/_index.md

 ﻿---
-title: "Convert Document to TIFF"
+title: "Convert Word document to TIFF image format"
-second_title: "Aspose Words Cloud Docs"
 type: docs
 url: /convert/document-to-tiff/
-aliases: [/convert-document-to-tiff-with-detailed-settings/]
-description: "Convert Word document to TIFF format"
+description: "Convert Word document to TIFF image format"
-keywords: "tiff file, Microsoft Word document,convert to, word to doc, save word file as PDF, convert Word document to HTML, TIFF file"
 weight: 30
 ---

-Converts a document to TIFF format using detailed conversion settings.
+The Aspose Words Cloud API includes a `SaveAsTiffOnline` method that allows developers to convert a Word document to the TIFF image format using detailed conversion settings.
+The TIFF (Tagged Image File Format) format is a widely used graphics format.
+One of the key features of the TIFF format is its ability to support multiple pages.
+This makes it a popular choice when working with documents such as multi-page drawings, photographs, and scanned documents.
+TIFF files can also be saved in a variety of color depths, including grayscale, which makes it a versatile format for a wide range of applications.
+Another advantage of the TIFF format is its support for lossless compression.
+When a TIFF image is compressed, no information is lost, and the image can be restored to its original quality.
+This feature makes the TIFF format ideal for archiving and editing images, as well as for high-quality printing.
+Compared to other image formats such as JPG and PNG, TIFF is a more suitable for printing, as it supports CMYK color model while JPG and PNG support RGB.

-## Convert Word document to TIFF format REST API
+## Convert Word document to TIFF image format REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|